ark-network/ark/website/blog/2023-12-14-liquidity-requirements/index.md

 As we can see, the liquidity needs for the ASP depends on the following factors:

 - Capital onboarded
-- Number of payments
 - Value of the payments

 :::tip
 While onboarding does not require any liquidity from the ASP, next payments will.
 :::

+### The liquidity problem

-If the ASP runs out of liquidity, it will have to stop accepting new payments and will be forced to wait for the onchain transactions' timelocks to expire in order to have liquidity back.
+If the ASP exhausts its liquidity, it will have to cease accepting new payments and will be compelled to wait for the timelocks on the on-chain transactions to expire in order to regain liquidity.

-In order to prevent the ASP from running out of funds, it must be able to predict how much liquidity will be needed during that period.
+To avoid the ASP from running out of funds, it must be able to anticipate how much liquidity will be required throughout that period.

+As we observed, the liquidity necessary will rely on the capital onboarded and then some; so, let's suppose it will be the consequence of a function of capital onboarded and a percentage of this capital utilized during a round.

-So, how much BTC can an ASP accept from new users without risking not having enough capital to fund transfers inside Ark?
-In other words, what percentage of BTC in Ark is transferred in a 1-month period?
+Therefore, how much BTC can an ASP accept from new users without risking not having enough capital to finance transfers within Ark?
+In other words, what proportion of BTC in Ark is transferred in a 1-month period?

 This is similar to the definition of Money Velocity, as defined by the St. Louis Fed: